frazenshtein/fastcd/README.md

 Missing or non-existent directories will be displayed dimmed and marked with '*'.
 However, if you press Enter twice, you will cd to the nearest existing directory.

+If you want to redefine shortcuts, but don't know their key codes - use key_picker.py.

 ### Example

 Type "j" and press Enter in the terminal to launch fastcd